fumeapp/docs/content/en/index.md

 ## Getting Started

-If it is you are setting up fume for the first time, reading resources below is recommended:
+If you are setting up fume for the first time, these resources should be a good start:

 1. [Create a fume account, team, and project](setup)
 2. [Install the fume CLI](fume-cli)